hobrasoft/timesheets-server/README.md

     systemctl start timesheet-server

-At this moment, the server should connect to database and start listening on http port 8039 (dependins on configuration).
+At this moment, the server should connect to database and start listening on http port 8039 (depending on configuration).

 On the localhost, the server should be available at:

 > http://[::1]:8039/index.html

-Or, remotely, on the listening addresss:
+Or, remotely, at the listening addresss:

 > http://[2001:db8::99]:8039/index.html